yorkedegg/tonic/README.md

 on the console side
 - a new 3ds / new 2ds with luma3ds and the plugin loader turned on (rosalina menu → plugin loader)
 - minecraft: new nintendo 3ds edition, **usa version, fully updated (the v9.12.0 update)**. tonic patches the game's code at fixed addresses that were worked out for exactly that binary. other regions or older updates will just crash at launch. most us copies are on the last update since the eshop closed, so this is usually fine
-- wifi. the 3ds has one radio and "local play" normally kills your internet. tonic stops that from happening
+- wifi. the 3ds has one radio and "local play" normally kills your internet. tonic stops that (hopefully)

 on the server side
 - paper 1.21.x